Working to make government more effective

 So how do the parties design and deliver their approach to the media, or to communicating beyond the media?
 How different are the approaches needed for print, broadcast and online?
 Are the challenges different for the Conservatives and Labour?
 What are the key moments and potential turning points in a campaign?
 And what happens when an unexpected event, gaffe or story threatens to derail a general election campaign?

-To examine how Rishi Sunak and Keir Starmer are communicating with the electorate as the general election approaches, and to explore the lessons of previous campaigns, the Institute for Government has brought together people who have led communications strategies for government and the opposition, and shaped election coverage for national broadcasters and newspapers.
+To examine how Rishi Sunak and Keir Starmer are communicating with the electorate as the general election approaches, and to explore the lessons of previous campaigns, the Institute for Government brought together people who have led communications strategies for government and the opposition, and shaped election coverage for national broadcasters and newspapers.

 • Anushka Asthana, Deputy Political Editor at ITV News